 Grilling is hands down the best way to cook meat.
 Everybody has their own opinions on what kind of sauces to use (if any), how long to cook the meat, and even what kind of grill to use, but pretty much no matter what you do as long as you don’t burn the meat, it will turn out great.

-In this case “what kind of grill” is the propane grill, which has a number of natural advantages and disadvantages over charcoal, wood, and even natural gas grills.
+In this case “what kind of grill” is the propane grill, which has a number of natural advantages and disadvantages over charcoal and wood.

 1. Best Overall: Weber 45020001 Spirit II E-310 Sapphire LP Outdoor Gas Grill

 With three burners, the Spirit II might be the best propane grill for groups.
 Weber added knobs that control each burner and graphics that let you take a quick look down to see your temperature setting.
 You only need a slight touch to adjust the temperature for one or more burners at the same time.

 With an assembly time of only three hours, the Spirit II can save you some time too.
 All the included instructions show you how to put the parts together and connect a propane tank.
 You can set this one up the same day that you cook for a crowd.

 Between the grease management system and infinity ignition, using the grill is a breeze too.
 That ignition lets you send propane to the grill in seconds to cook faster, while the management system collects grease to prevent fires and flare-ups.
 In regards to fuel, if you’ll measure the fuel efficiency of this grill, then it’s certainly in the top tier.

 With the flavorizer bars, you can add more flavor to foods too.
 These bars sit inside the grill and right below the burner tubes to let you add more smoke.
 It also has an open design that gives you convenient access to all the grilling tools and supplies that you need.